TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 11/2 Corinthians 11.15.md

 ---

-It is no great thing therefore if his ministers also fashion themselves as ministers of righteousness, whose end shall be according to their works.
+It is no great thing therefore if his servants also masquerade as servants of righteousness, whose end will be according to their works.